All Black Rock Chickens are not the same

 This lovely hen is a friendly inquisitive and confident bird.
 They are well suited to a mixed flock of similarly sized or even larger birds.
 They are not usually at the bottom of the pecking order.

 A Black Rock is classified as large fowl – light

-The eggs from a Black Rock are the normal supermarket biscuit colour.
+The eggs are the normal supermarket biscuit colour or sometimes slightly darker.
 They are medium to large in size and she will lay 4-5 eggs a week in her first laying year.